News

 Facts

-The case concerned a typical intra-group restructuring: a sole shareholder contributed several shareholdings – including shares in real estate holding companies – by way of a contribution in kind to a newly incorporated corporation in exchange for newly issued shares (“Share-for-Share Exchange”).
+The case concerned a typical intra-group restructuring: a sole shareholder contributed several shareholdings – including shares in real estate holding companies – by way of a contribution in kind to a newly incorporated company in exchange for newly issued shares (“share-for-share exchange”).
 Under Portuguese tax law, the consolidation of at least 75% of the shares in a real estate holding company is treated as equivalent to a transfer of real estate and is subject to real property transfer tax (Imposto Municipal sobre as Transmissões Onerosas de Imóveis, “IMT”), calculated based on the value of the underlying real estate.
-Accordingly, the Portuguese tax authorities subjected the Share-for-Share Exchange to IMT.
+As a result, the Portuguese tax authorities subjected the share-for-share exchange to IMT.

 Reasoning

 It is at this point that the ECJ draws a decisive line: a mere change at the shareholder level is insufficient.
-The determinative factor is whether title to the real estate is transferred under applicable civil law.
-The fact that the tax is economically linked to the value of the underlying real estate, or that the transaction resembles a real estate transfer from an economic perspective, does not suffice.
+The determining factor is whether title to the real estate is transferred under applicable civil law.
+The fact that the tax is economically linked to the value of the underlying real estate, or that the transaction resembles a real estate transfer from an economic perspective, is not sufficient.
 In this respect, the Court explicitly rejects a substance-over-form approach and places decisive weight on the formal legal structure of the transaction.

-Finally, the Court concludes that recourse to generalized anti-abuse considerations cannot justify the imposition of such a tax.
-Rather, any anti-abuse rationale must be grounded in specific, clearly articulated statutory provisions.
+Finally, the Court concludes that referring to general anti-abuse considerations cannot justify the imposition of such a tax.
+Instead, it requires that any anti-abuse rationale be grounded in specific, clearly articulated statutory provisions.

-The BFH has long justified the taxation of share consolidations under Section 1(3) of the German Real Estate Transfer Tax Act (“RETTA”) on the basis that the tax is not imposed on the transfer of shares as such, but rather on a deemed transfer of the underlying real estate triggered by such transaction.
-Based on this reasoning, the BFH regards German RETT as a permissible transfer duty within the meaning of Article 6 of the Directive, notwithstanding the absence of an actual transfer of legal title under civil law (see the leading case in BFH dated December 19, 2007 – II R 65/06; reaffirmed by BFH dated September 25, 2024 – II R 36/21).
+The Federal Fiscal Court has long justified the taxation of share consolidations under Section 1(3) of the German Real Estate Transfer Tax Act (Grunderwerbsteuergesetz) (“RETT”) on the basis that the tax is not imposed on the transfer of shares as such, but rather on a deemed transfer of the underlying real estate triggered by such transaction.
+Based on this reasoning, the BFH regards German RETT as a permissible transfer duty within the meaning of Article 6 of the Directive, despite the absence of an actual transfer of legal title under civil law (see the leading judgment issued by the Court on 19 December 2007 – II R 65/06; reaffirmed by it on 25 September 2024 – II R 36/21).

 Further developments are already underway: the pending appeal before the BFH (II R 8/23) provides an opportunity to revisit the issue in light of the ECJ’s guidance.
 In parallel, a constitutional complaint (1 BvR 574/25) challenging the BFH’s decision in II R 36/21 is currently pending before the German Federal Constitutional Court.
-It cannot be ruled out that the matter may ultimately be referred once again to the ECJ.
+It cannot be ruled out that the matter may ultimately be referred to the ECJ once again.

-We anticipate that the ECJ ruling Nova Iberomoldes may have significant implications for German RETT:
+We anticipate that the ECJ's Nova Iberomoldes ruling may have significant implications for German RETT:

 While these rules differ in technical design from the share consolidation provisions, they share the same underlying structural feature: they are triggered by shifts at the shareholder level and derive real estate transfer tax consequences from such changes by deeming a transfer of the underlying real estate to a new company, notwithstanding the absence of any transfer of legal title under civil law.